jackpal/jackpal.github.io/_posts/2009-07-23-Nehalem_machines_are_very_fast.md

 ---
 date: 2009-07-23 17:56
 tags: hardware,workstations
+title: Nehalem machines are very fast
 ---

-# Nehalem machines are very fast

 I've just had a chance to use a Nehalem HP Z600 workstation with 2 Xeon E5520 CPUs.
 The machine has 8 cores, 16 hardware threads, and an absurd 12 GB of